Updated: March, 2023

 For those of you who look for a decaf coffee brand with hazelnut flavoring that doesn’t have a dull and unpleasant flavor, try out the decaffeinated Cameron’s packages.

-Cameron’s is truly one of the best decaf hazelnut coffee bags that I’ve encountered.
+Cameron’s is truly one of the best decaf hazelnut coffee bags that I’ve come across.

 The vanilla and hazelnut flavors contribute to this desired by many people effect.